hoojaoh/blog.watchandcode.com/_posts/2016-02-16-debugging-javascript-for-beginners.md

 ---

-If you don't know how to use the debugger, drop everything you're doing and watch these videos now.
-This is required viewing and you can thank me later.
+<strong>If you don't know how to use the debugger, drop everything you're doing and watch these videos now.
+This is required
+viewing and you can thank me later.</strong>

 From the hundreds of individual conversations I've had with new programmers, a shockingly small number have even been exposed to any sort of debugging tool.
 Most do not even know what debugger is.
 This was especially hard to understand,